This article will help you figure out what you need and don’t need to bring with you on a long-distance cycle trip in the Netherlands.

 The truth is, you definitely don’t need to spend lots of money to enjoy your time on a bicycle – it can actually be a very cheap and fun way to get around and see the Netherlands.

 The Essentials for a long-distance cycle trip in the Netherlands

 Anyway, back to your bike.
-You can always buy second-hand bikes on marktplaats, for the real Dutch experience, or another option is to rent a bike if you are planning a trip for a week or two.
-This can work out cheaper than buying one specially, and means that if, by some small chance, you absolutely hate bike touring (unlikely) then you aren’t stuck with a bike you won’t use again!
+You can always buy second-hand bikes on Marktplaats, for the real Dutch experience, or another option is to rent a bike if you are planning a trip for a week or two.
+This can work out cheaper than buying one especially, and means that if by some small chance, you absolutely hate bike touring (unlikely) then you aren’t stuck with a bike you won’t use again!

 Panniers (Bike bags)

 This is another item you can spend a little or a lot on.
 Some fancy panniers can cost as much as €200 per bag.
 If you will definitely use them again then they can be a worthwhile investment, but generally speaking, you can definitely find cheaper alternatives if you shop around.